Concussions: The Warning Signs You Need to Know

 Loss of consciousness, mood or behavior changes or appearing dazed or clumsy after a hit on the field or other venue are also signs that can point to a concussion.

-If you are worried your child has a concussion, seek medical attention immediately.
+If you are worried someone has a concussion, seek medical attention immediately.
 Even if you don’t think emergency care is required, it’s better to take the extra precaution.
-Trained medical professionals will help determine the right course of treatment and let you know when it is okay for your child to return to normal activities and sports.
-Concussions take time to heal and if your child returns to normal activities too soon while the brain is still healing, it can put them at risk for further problems.
+Trained medical professionals will help determine the right course of treatment and let you know when it is okay to return to normal activities and sports.
+Concussions take time to heal and if your return to normal activities too soon while the brain is still healing, it can put you at risk for further problems.

 - Your Child and Concussions